msdale/team-profile-generator/README.md

 ?
 What is the Engineer's name?
 (Required) Julia Kamsis
 ?
 What is the Engineers's employee ID?
 (Required) 9562311
 ?
 What is the Engineers's email?
 (Required) Julia.Kamsis@improv.com
 ?
 What is the Engineers's Github username?
-(Required) jkamsis
+(Required) msdale
 ?
 Would you like to add more members to the Team?
 Yes
 ?
 Choose an engineer or an intern: intern
 ?
 What is the Intern's name?
 (Required) Jaquin Samdala